globuxt/globuxt/README.md

 ## Hi there 👋

+## Welcome to Globuxt.

+## Globuxt means - Global Leadership Organisation for Business Unification and Experience Transformation.

+## Globuxt is a multinational technology company specialising in IT-related services for Business Unification and Experience Transformation.

 <!--
 **globuxt/globuxt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.